 Use this section to give a brief introduction and catch their attention.
 Be professional and personable.

 Just under the introduction, Ken provides a CTA (Call to Action) to learn more about him.
 Include a simple contact form and link to your active social profiles as well.

 Career portfolio ‘About Me’ – be human.

 This is an area to let people know the value you bring as a professional.
 Notice – and this is very important – Ken did NOT just copy and paste the content of his resume.
 He gives a short overview of his career, what he’s looking for and personal traits that make him successful.

 He has another CTA that invites the user to explore his resume.

 He includes some personal information below, which I highly recommend.
 Why?
-Hiring managers are looking for an organizational culture fit.
+Hiring managers are assessing an organizational culture fit.
 They want to know more than your skills and experience.
 They want to know you as a person.

 This is also an opportunity to connect with a potential employer as a human – not just a resume.

 Seriously?
 How could you NOT start to like Ken after seeing and reading this?